Submit to CRAFT

 To see a list of our most commonly asked questions about submitting to us, please visit our FAQ page.
 If you have additional questions after reading our FAQ, please send an email to: contact (at) craftliterary (dot) com.

 Flash Fiction, for work up to 1,000 words (see submission form for details about microfiction)

 Short Fiction, for work up to 6,000 words

-We accept submissions of critical pieces on craft, book annotations, and interviews.
+We accept submissions of essays on writing craft, critical essays, and book annotations.
+We accept completed interviews/hybrid interviews or pitches.
 For a look at the type of content we publish, please visit our Craft Section.
-All work in this section is concerned with fiction.
-Please do not send critical work about poetry or nonfiction.
+All work in this section is concerned with fiction or creative nonfiction.
+Please do not send critical work about poetry.
 Please do not send personal essays.
 We pay between $50 and $100 for original craft content.

-Our book annotations generally focus on fiction writers/novelists who explicitly explore craft in their work.
-These pieces are typically between 800 and 1200 words.
+Our book annotations generally focus on fiction or creative nonfiction writers/novelists who explicitly explore or subvert craft in their work.
+These pieces are typically between 1,500 and 2,000 words.
 We recommend familiarizing yourself with our archive.

 Are you looking for feedback on a piece of short fiction?
 Whether you’re applying to workshops, residencies, or MFA programs, or polishing a piece to submit to lit mags or writing contests, or seeking notes for any reason, we are so pleased to offer editorial feedback on flash fiction and short stories up to 6,000 words.
 Learn more here.

 Other questions?
 Send to email@example.com

 Submission questions, concerns, and inquiries can be sent to: